 Department of Transportation (DOT) Medical Card Certification

 CDL or DOT physicals can only be done by providers who have completed training and testing to be Certified Medical Examiners.
 If you are being seen on Saturday or the evening, please call first to make sure the provider(s) on duty will be able to complete your exam.
 New rules are stricter and exams will be more intensive than in the past, so prepare for more detailed questioning.
+Also, you must be signed in 15 minutes prior to close in order to receive this service.

 Contact your local clinic for questions regarding DOT physicals.